thatchemistryguy/PyParse/README.md

 This script will read Liquid Chromatography Mass Spectrometry (LCMS) data in the Waters OpenLynx™ browser report (.rpt) or Shimadzu .daml file formats, and assign peaks to compounds specified in  a .csv platemap.
 This assignment is then used to generate heatmaps and other visualisations to compare and contrast different LCMS runs.
-It was designed specifically for the analysis of data generated from high-throughput chemistry, and is suitable for reaction optimisations, parallel synthesis and library validation experiments.
+It was designed specifically for the analysis of data generated from high-throughput chemistry, and is suitable for reaction optimisations, parallel synthesis, library validation experiments and direct-to-biology.

 Example Usage